Education to Develop your Full Potential

 TM is a powerful and innovative educational tool for systematically dissolving stress and developing the inner potential of students and teachers.
 It is widely acknowledged that stress fuels widespread problems in education, including poor academic achievement, anxiety, depression, school violence, and teacher burnout.
-To help neutralize this stress, many schools are establishing a “Quiet Time” period at the start and end of each school day—two 10- to 15-minute sessions of the Transcendental Meditation Programme.
-Schools in the U.S., U.K., Australia, New Zealand, India, Latin America, the Middle East and Africa among other countries.
+To help neutralise this stress, many schools are establishing a “Quiet Time” period at the start and end of each school day – two 10 to 15 minute sessions of the Transcendental Meditation Programme.
+Also CBE – Consciousness-Based Education – is being introduced to many schools worldwide (More info) including the U.S., U.K., Nepal, Australia, India, Latin America, the Middle East and Africa among other countries.
+TM is practised by over 450,000 students in 800 schools in 60 countries.

 Improving Academic Performance and Decreasing Stress

-Scientific research and 40 years of educational experience show that TM develops students’ mental abilities and latent brain potential, improve academic performance, decrease ADHD and ADD, reduce anxiety and stress, promote a greater sense of well-being and more positive relationships.
+Scientific research and 40 years of educational experience show that TM develops students’ mental abilities and latent brain potential, improves academic performance, decreases ADHD and ADD, reduces anxiety and stress, promotes a greater sense of well-being and more positive relationships.
 As a result students enjoy increasing success in their lives.

 Neutralising Stress in Schools